MystWalkerOfficial/LannangUeIME/README.md

  - [ ] Windows 7
 ## Future Plans:
  - [ ] Pressing numbers to select an entry from suggestions.
+ - [ ] Options window for configuring and customizing the keyboard.
+ - [ ] Show description for the selected character

 ## Contributors:
 [Justin Lim](https://www.myst-walker.web.app/)